r0d3r1ck0rd0n3z/File-explorer-demo-for-OneDrive-personal/readme.md

 &nbsp;
 ## Configuration

 Note that the demo won't work when you move or copy the files to another repository, since the OneDrive authorization process requires both the <tt>client ID</tt> and <tt>redirectURI</tt> parameters to be a 100% match with the connected MS Azure project.
+This demo uses variables from *my personal* MS Azure account.

-To resolve this issue, replace all instances of the following placeholders (both in the js and html files) with the values you provided during the creation/registration of your own MS Azure project:
+To resolve this issue, replace all instances of the following placeholders (both in the js and html files) with the values you provided during the creation/registration of *your own* MS Azure project:

 * <tt>YOUR_CLIENT_ID__</tt>
 * <tt>YOUR_REDIRECTURL</tt>